 LOUISIANA LIONS INFORMATION

-In the first six months of 1974, the Lions helped 85 people with vision related needs.
-Today, the Louisiana Lions Eye Foundation sponsors nearly 2,000 Louisiana patients each year with sight-related problems which would otherwise not be affordable.
+In our modest beginnings in 1974, the Lions helped 85 people with vision related needs.
+Today, the Louisiana Lions Eye Foundation provides vision and hearing care nearly 2,000 Louisiana residents each year which would otherwise not be able to afford this care.

 The Lions are proud to be associated with the medical breakthroughs in the Ophthalmology field accomplished by the LSU research departments, but we are also so proud of the educational programs at the LSU School of Ophthalmology where they are preparing the young minds of today to become the vision professionals of the future.

 The Lions understand that “an ounce of prevention is worth a pound of cure”.
 So, in this nature we strive to help prevent blindness by early detection and early treatment of eye diseases through our vision screening programs designed for children and adults as well.
 Our children’s vision screening program “CUBSIGHT” screen on average 32,000 per year looking for vision disorders in school age children between the ages of 1 year old to 6 years old.
 By identifying eye disease at an early stage we can prevent blindness in most of our state’s youth.